 Sadly, some of the beautiful residential buildings that you see on major boulevards look well from far but when you approach them you see the not maintained facades, rusted parapets and terraces full of stuff.
 Still, these buildings look so beautiful that you want to have a look inside, to see the life behind the jungle on the terrace.

 The old historical part of Havana, the most maintained of all the city parts, is the place where tourists are frequenting.
-The window shutters are painted in bold colors, the cobbled squares are clean and populated with theatrically dressed locals.
+The window shutters are painted in bold colours, the cobbled squares are clean and populated with theatrically dressed locals.
 It is mainly staging.
-All people are dressed up to make tourists pleasure – they can take photos but only if they pay (1 CUC » 1 Euro).
+All the people are dressed up to make tourists pleasure – they can take photos but only if they pay (1 CUC » 1 Euro).

 One of the most beautiful places in Old Havana is the Old Square or also called Plaza Vieja.